 Dog behaviorist Cheri Lucas is the founder of the Second Chance at Love Humane Society, a non-profit, no-kill organization dedicated to caring for and finding homes for abused and abandoned dogs.

-Actor-director Robert Redford is best known for roles in Butch Cassidy and the Sundance Kid (1969), The Sting (1973), The Great Gatsby (1974), Out of Africa (1985), and Lions for Lambs (2007).
+Actor-director Robert Redford is best known for roles in Butch Cassidy and the Sundance Kid (1969), The Sting (1973), The Great Gatsby (1974), Out of Africa (1985), Lions for Lambs (2007), and All is Lost (2013).
 He won an Academy Award for directing Ordinary People (1980).
 With grant support from the National Endowment for the Arts, Redford in 1980 created the Sundance Institute, whose film festival and workshops earned him an honorary Oscar in 2002.
 In 2010, he was inducted into the French Legion of Honor.

 One of California's leading historians, Kevin Starr teaches history at the University of Southern California.
 He served as the State Librarian of California from 1994 to 2004.
 He is best known for his multi-volume history series collectively called Americans and the California Dream.
 Also the author of California: A History (2005).